Narasimhan07/EC04_task1/mini_task2/README.md

 # Mini-Task 2
-this file contains analysis of projects selected from mini-task 1.
+this file contains more detailed analysis of projects selected from mini-task 1.